th-we/deskflow-wiki/Developer-troubleshooting.md

 Problems running `cmake` in configure mode.

+### Error: `cmake : The term 'cmake' is not recognized`

+Try restarting your IDE.
+Depending on your OS, the CMake path may be in a new or changed environment variable.

 ### CMake cannot find Qt: `CMake Warning at src/gui/CMakeLists.txt`

 You may need to add the `CMAKE_PREFIX_PATH` environment variable with the path to the Qt library dir (e.g. on Windows, `C:\Qt\5.15.2\msvc2019_64`)